emasaka/httpd.bash/README.txt

 == Usage

-./httpd.bash <address> [port]
+./httpd.bash [port] <address> [external port]

+(port is default to 3000)
 <address> is the adress of the eth that will receive requests.
 Needed to configure port foward under NAT.
     Use ipconfig to check it out or use a dash '-' to ignore UPnP.
-(port is default to 3000)
+(external port is default to 8080)

 == Warning